-In 2022, the SBAB Group's tax expenses totalled SEK 558 million (SEK 819 million including risk tax, see below).
-Accordingly, tax expenses constitute a significant part of the SBAB Group's total expenses (approximately 32 per cent including risk tax in 2022).
+In 2023, the SBAB Group's tax expenses totalled SEK 662 million (SEK 1021 million including risk tax).
+Accordingly, tax expenses constitute a significant part of the SBAB Group's total expenses.
 Should the SBAB Group's tax situation for previous, current and future years change (as a result of legislative changes and decisions made by the tax authorities or as a result of changed tax treaties, regulations, case law or requirements of the tax authorities, potentially with retroactive effect), it could adversely affect the SBAB Group's and/or the Issuer's business (should taxes imposed on its products and services negatively impact the demand for such products and services), financial condition (should taxes negatively impact the value of its assets) and results of operations (should taxes increase its costs and thus decrease, among other things, its operating profits).
-Furthermore, in 2022, the SBAB Group's deferred tax assets(+)/liabilities(-) totalled SEK 1,664 million.
+Furthermore, in 2023, the SBAB Group's deferred tax assets(+)/liabilities(-) totalled SEK 911 million.
 The recognition of deferred tax assets/liabilities pertaining to deductible temporary differences or loss carry-forwards is based on management's assessment of the future likelihood of the company generating taxable profits corresponding to the basis for deferred tax assets.
 Incorrect assessments risk having a material impact on the SBAB Group's and/or the Issuer's results of operations and financial position.
 Any such events or incorrect assessments thus risk leading to increased tax expenses or additional taxes, and there is a risk these encompass significant amounts.